WhatToBecome

 Babbel German Review

-If you’re a beer enthusiast planning to visit the Oktoberfest, you need to learn how to use the dreaded German articles (der, das, and die), in addition to the four cases.
+If you’re a beer enthusiast planning to visit the Oktoberfest, you need to learn how to use the dreaded German articles (der, das, and die) and the four cases.

 And if the grammar alone isn’t challenging enough for your adventurous polyglot mind, you can also learn the difference between various German dialects (Berlin dialect, Hessian dialect, Bavarian, Swabian, etc.).

-Beer lovers will be happy to know there’s a special course called Oktoberfest, where you’ll learn important information about this festival’s history.
-The course also covers the Bavarian dialect, so the next time you visit Munich, you’ll fit right in.
+Beer lovers will be happy to know there’s a course called Oktoberfest, where you’ll learn important information about this festival’s history.
+The course also covers the Bavarian dialect, so you’ll fit right in the next time you visit Munich.

 “Oans, zwoa, drei, g’ suffa!”